 Ignoring Shared Debt

 California is a community property state.
 This means the court views all assets acquired during a marriage as belonging equally to both spouses.
-As you might imagine, this has an impact on divorce settlements and the division of property.
+As you might imagine, this impacts divorce settlements, gray or otherwise.

 The thing is, the law also views debt the same way.
-If your spouse spent years building up debt in secret, you may be in for a rude awakening.
-Whether you were aware of it or not, you may wind up saddled with an unexpected burden.
+If your spouse spent years building up secret debt, you may be in for a rude awakening.
+You may wind up saddled with an unexpected burden, whether you were aware of it or not.

 Taxes